How much does a Solar panel System cost in the UK

 How long it takes for solar panels to pay for themselves depends on the size of your solar panel system, battery and export tariff.
 At Deege Solar, our in-house calculator which is validated by EPVS, on average estimates the payback time for solar with storage to be 8-10 years.
 However, in light of recent energy price inflations this have been reduced to 7.

-If you would like more details into how much do solar panels costs and to get a bespoke solar panel system design contact our green team on 01322 479369.
+If you would like more details into how much do solar panels costs in the UK and to get a bespoke solar panel system design contact our green team on 01322 479369.
 In doing so we will be able to calculate exactly how much you could save with solar panels, and how long your solar panel system will take to pay for itself.